fieldtrip/website/workshop/toolkit2021.md

 ## Hands-on sessions

 In the hands-on sessions we will take you through selected FieldTrip tutorials.
 You execute these yourself on your own computer, that is why you need to have access to MATLAB.
-In the hands-on sessions we will focus on consolidating the knowledge you aquired during the lectures and we translate it into practical steps in your analysis.
+In the hands-on sessions we will focus on consolidating the knowledge you acquired during the lectures and we translate it into practical steps in your analysis.

 ## Playground